-One thing I’ve always found fascinating in my observations is that as close protection agents, we have a tendency to define ourselves based off of the status of our Principal.
+One thing I’ve always found fascinating in my observations is that as close protection agents, we tend to define ourselves based on the status of our Principal.
 Those of us actively working in the industry for a while have likely experienced, or at least witnessed, the following at one point or another (on either side of the coin).
 The scenario is often a variation of this:

 You are a skilled protection agent assigned to escort your client to a public event.
-Other VIP’s are in attendance, and one is better known than your Principal.
-You notice that the support staff of host, and event planners, seems to fawn over some of the others in attendance to a larger degree.
-That in itself is not an issue, however, you also seem to notice that the other bodyguard, now in a secure environment, seems to be too important to even acknowledge you.
+Other VIPs are in attendance; one is better known than your Principal.
+You notice that the host’s support staff and event planners seem to fawn over some others in attendance to a larger degree.
+That is not an issue; however, you also seem to notice that the other bodyguard, now in a secure environment, seems too important even to acknowledge you.

-Perhaps the two of you are standing side by side at the perimeter of a large banquet area both with eyes on your respective clients and yet any attempt to be social, yet still professional, are rebuffed.
-Of course, this could just be attributed to the agent being focused on the task at hand, perhaps his Principal has a higher degree of potential threats directed at him — things you, of course, would not be privy to.
-But in some cases, the agent simply gives off the aura, intentionally or not, that since he’s with the biggest fish in the room, that means he too has no time for the “little people”.
-In this case, an operator with a lesser known client.
+Perhaps the two of you are standing side by side at the perimeter of a large banquet area, with eyes on your respective clients, and any attempt to be social yet still professional are rebuffed.
+Of course, this could be attributed to the agent being focused on the task at hand; perhaps his Principal has a higher degree of potential threats directed at him — things you, of course, would not be privy to.
+But in some cases, the agent gives off the aura, intentionally or not, that since he’s with the biggest fish in the room, that means he too has no time for the “little people.”
+In this case, an operator with a lesser-known client.

-Over the years I’ve been blessed with the opportunity to work with some of the biggest and most recognizable stars in the entertainment industry (As this is the Internet age, a simple Google search will collaborate this claim).
-With that said, I know all too well that if you are around a superstar long enough, human nature kicks in and that sense of “importance” or “entitlement” rubs off on the agent.
-I think that as protectors we need to be careful that we don’t sour relationships with our peers just because Principal X has more clout than Principal Y.
+Over the years, I’ve been blessed with the opportunity to work with some of the biggest and most recognizable stars in the entertainment industry.
+With that said, I know all too well that if you are around a superstar long enough, human nature kicks in, and that sense of “importance” or “entitlement” rubs off on the agent.
+As protectors, we need to be careful not to sour relationships with our peers just because Principal X has more clout than Principal Y.

 At the end of the day, how would the client’s finances or fame affect how we go about the essence of our job?
-The number of dollar signs in the Protectee’s bank account or the number of blockbuster films under their belt should not have any effect on how we respond to situations either proactively or reactively.
+The number of dollar signs in the Protectee’s bank account or the number of blockbuster films under their belt should not affect how we respond to situations proactively or reactively.
 They also shouldn’t isolate us or give us a reason to negatively prejudge other agents.

-Hubris is an ancient Greek world meaning extreme pride or arrogance as it relates to the overestimation of one’s own competence, particularly when the person is operating from a position of power.
-This word I think sums up the condition some of us have at times found ourselves in, myself included.
-The key to overcoming this is to try and always be mindful that at some point or another we’ve all been the new kid on the block.
+Hubris is an ancient Greek word meaning extreme pride or arrogance as it relates to the overestimation of one’s own competence, particularly when the person is operating from a position of power.
+This word, I think, sums up the condition some of us have at times found ourselves in, myself included.
+The key to overcoming this is to try and always be mindful that at some point or another, we’ve all been the new kid on the block.
 We should also be mindful of the adage that tomorrow is not promised.
-Simply put, you might be with the hottest thing since sliced-bread today and later be calling up your old contacts searching for more work tomorrow.
+Simply put, you might be with the hottest thing since sliced bread today and later be calling up your old contacts searching for more work tomorrow.

-Call it karma or whatever you like, but as I write this I can think of a laundry list of operators who at one point or another were with very prestigious VIP’s and while on the assignment they have given the impression that they thought a little too highly of themselves or thought less of some of their brothers-in-arms, simply because of who they were protecting.
-Stars don’t burn brightly forever, and when those same individuals found themselves without that client, they also found it much more difficult to interact with people who could have helped them in the Executive Protection community as a result of the feathers they had ruffled.
+Call it karma or whatever you like, but as I write this, I can think of a laundry list of operators who, at one point or another, were with very prestigious VIPs and while on the assignment, they have given the impression that they thought a little too highly of themselves or thought less of some of their brothers-in-arms, simply because of who they were protecting.
+Stars don’t burn brightly forever, and when those same individuals found themselves without that client, they also found it much more difficult to interact with people who could have helped them in the Executive Protection community due to the feathers they had ruffled.

 by Elijah Shaw